 “He had a great love for helicopters,” said Marty Reed, referring to his late friend, Wayne Lewis.
 “He’d be the first one to tell you he was doing what he loved.

-Lewis, 60, of Cardiff-by-the-Sea, was killed alongside friend Bruce Allen Erickson, 65, of Rancho Santa Fe, Wednesday when their helicopter spun out of control and caught fire while landing at McClellan Palomar Airport in Carlsbad, Calif., at around 4:20 p.m.
+Lewis, 60, of Cardiff-by-the-Sea, was the passenger killed alongside friend and pilot Bruce Allen Erickson, 65, of Rancho Santa Fe, Wednesday when their helicopter spun out of control and caught fire while landing at McClellan Palomar Airport in Carlsbad, California, at around 4:20 p.m.

 As the blades of the chopper continued to rotate, the aircraft spun for more than one minute before its tail broke off and smoke engulfed it.

 Both men were confirmed dead at the scene of the fiery crash, their names released Thursday morning.

 The wreckage remained in the runway at the airport Thursday as the National Transportation Safety Board (NTSB) continued its investigation into the deadly accident.
 Pieces of the aircraft were strewn about the runway.

 NBC 7 spoke exclusively with Reed about his beloved friend killed in the crash.
 Tearful, Reed said the incident has left him and his family in a state of utter disbelief and denial.